thesnowballino/sockets_examples/README.md

 ## A small app to familiarize with the `HTTP` protocol.

-Apart `HTTP` protocol, I leave a small note regarding two more protocols which HTTP is kind of based on:
+Just copied code presented [in the video](https://www.youtube.com/watch?v=4haMUvUxUJI) to check how it works (it works good).

+Also, a small note about `TCP/IP`.
 * `IP` protocol (*network* layer = layer 3 in the OSI model): is used to send / receive *packets*.
 The *IP address* is the abstraction of this level.
 * `TCP` protocol (*transport* layer = layer 4 in the OSI model):